Comparison of chiral limit studies in curvature mass versus on-shell renormalized quark-meson model using ChPT: The Model formulations

 The QCD chiral symmetry becomes $ U_{L}(3) \times U_{R}(3) $ in the large $N_{c}$ limit as the quark loops causing the $U_{A}(1)$ anomaly are suppressed.~Constructing effective Lagrangian with the $\eta'$ as ninth Goldstone boson,~a systematic expansion of the Green functions of the U(3) ChPT in powers of momenta, quark masses and the $ \mathcal{O}(p^2)$ parameter $\frac{1}{N_{c}}$,~was achieved in Refs.\cite{gasser,LeutI, KaisI, herrNPB, herrPLB, Escribano}.~The Refs.~\cite{borasoyI, borasoyII, Beisert} argued that the effective Lagrangian can be constructed and treating perturbatively,~the $\eta'$ can be systematically included in the ChPT without using the $\frac{1}{N_{c}}$ counting rules as the additional energy scale of the $m_{\eta'} \sim 1$ GeV is proportional to the $\frac{1}{N_{c}}$.~This alternative treatment of massive fields was firmly established in Ref. \cite{Becher} where the Lorentz and chiral invariance are kept at all stages \cite{borasoyI, borasoyII} when the loop integrals are evaluated using a modified regularization scheme,~the so-called infrared regularization.~The authors in Ref. \cite{borasoyII} point out that the $\eta'$ loops do not contribute (at the fourth order Lagrangian) in infrared regularization and the $\eta'$ can be treated as a background field while the contribution of Goldstone boson ($\pi,K,\eta$) loops get evaluated.~The above approach is different from the large $N_c$ standard U(3) ChPT works in Refs. \citep{herrNPB, herrPLB, Escribano} where the $\eta'$ mesons are included in the loops as the original Goldstone Bosons.

-~In our very recent 2+1 flavor RQM model work~\cite{vkt25},~we investigated the chiral limit and generated the $m_{\pi}-m_{K}$ ( $m_{ud}-m_{s}$) planes of the Columbia plot where two input sets of the $ \mathcal{O}(\frac{1}{f^2})$ accurate results from the infrared regularized U(3) ChPT and the standard large $N_c$ U(3) ChPT,~were used for obtaining the ($m_{\pi},m_{K}$) dependence of the $f_{\pi},f_{K} \text{ and } M_{\eta}$ when one moves away from the physical point.~Though the $\eta'$ meson is treated differently in the two ChPT approaches,~only marginal differences were found in the extent of first,~second order and crossover transition regions of the Columbia plot when the RQM model results from two input sets were compared in Ref.~\cite{vkt25}.~Therefore in the present QMVT model study,~the chiral limit and the $m_{\pi}-m_{K}$ ($m_{ud}-m_{s}$) planes of the Columbia plot,~will be investigated using only the infrared regularized U(3) ChPT given ($m_{\pi},m_{K}$) dependent expressions of the $f_{\pi},f_{K} \text{ and } M_{\eta}$ which are briefly reproduced below.
+~In our very recent 2+1 flavor RQM model work~\cite{vkt25},~we investigated the chiral limit and generated the $m_{\pi}-m_{K}$ ( $m_{ud}-m_{s}$) planes of the Columbia plot where two input sets of the $ \mathcal{O}(\frac{1}{f^2})$ accurate results from the infrared regularized U(3) ChPT termed as the input set $\text{M}_{\eta}$-I in Ref.\cite{vkt25} and the standard large $N_c$ U(3) ChPT termed as the input set $\text{M}_{\eta}$-II in Ref.\cite{vkt25},~were used for obtaining the ($m_{\pi},m_{K}$) dependence of the $f_{\pi},f_{K} \text{ and } M_{\eta}$ when one moves away from the physical point.~Though the $\eta'$ meson is treated differently in the two ChPT approaches,~only marginal differences were found in the extent of first,~second order and crossover transition regions of the Columbia plot when the RQM model results from two input sets were compared in Ref.~\cite{vkt25}.~Therefore in the present QMVT model study,~the chiral limit and the $m_{\pi}-m_{K}$ ($m_{ud}-m_{s}$) planes of the Columbia plot,~will be investigated using only the infrared regularized U(3) ChPT given ($m_{\pi},m_{K}$) dependent expressions of the $f_{\pi},f_{K} \text{ and } M_{\eta}$ which are briefly reproduced below.